alphagov/govuk_frontend_alpha/docs/using-with-node.md

 # Using with Node

-## Download the Node starter app
+## 1. Download the Node starter app

 [Download the Node/Express starter app](https://github.com/alphagov/govuk-frontend-alpha-starter-kit-node)

-#### Add the govuk_frontend_alpha package as a dependency
+## 2. Add the govuk_frontend_alpha package as a dependency

 The package is not available on the NPM registry.

 You will need to manually include it as a dependency.

-* Amend the package.json file in the root of the starter app
+### Amend the package.json file in the root of your application

 ```bash
 "dependencies": {